KnowledgeCaptureAndDiscovery/MINT/overview.md

     <h5>Task Leaders</h5>
     <p style="font-size: 0.9em; line-height: 1.3em">
         <strong><a href="https://www.isi.edu/~gil/" target="_blank">
-        Dr. Gil</a></strong> is a Director of Knowledge Technologies and lead the Interactive Knowledge Capture research group at USC's Information Sciences Institute (ISI).
-Her research focuses on intelligent interfaces for knowledge capture, which is a central topic in our projects concerning knowledge-based planning and problem solving, information analysis and assessment of trust, semantic annotation tools, agent and software choreography, and community-wide development of knowledge bases.
-A recent focus is assisting scientists with intelligent systems that analyze data, test hypotheses, and make new discoveries.
+        Dr. Gil</a></strong>  is a Director of Knowledge Technologies at USC's Information Sciences Institute (ISI), and a Research Professor in Computer Science and Spatial Sciences.
+Her research is on intelligent interfaces for knowledge capture and discovery, which she investigates in a variety of projects concerning knowledge-based planning and problem solving, information analysis and assessment of trust, semantic annotation and metadata, and community-wide development of knowledge bases.
+Dr. Gil collaborates with scientists in different domains on semantic workflows and metadata capture, social knowledge collection, computer-mediated collaboration, and automated discovery.
     </p>
     <h5>References</h5>
     <ol style="font-size: 0.9em; line-height: 1.2em">